Volunteer @ Surrey League X-C, Chobham, 11/1/20

 The race starts in Reigate's attractive Priory Park (approximate postcode RH2 7BA) before exiting onto scenic, mainly quiet country roads for approx 8.5 km.
 It then re-enters the park for the remainder of the race within its beautifully landscaped grounds.

 It is operated under UK Athletics rules and the 28th edition of the race will commence at 7.30pm on Wednesday 1st July 2020.
 (UK Athletics licence number TBC).

 We hope that the following information will answer any questions you may have about the race, but otherwise please contact the Race Director using the "Contact Us" form on this website (select the option "Race Director - Summer Evening 10k").

-- Entries online at Sports Systems are now closed for the 2019 event.
+- Entries online at Sports Systems are not yet open for the 2020 event.

 - or by post by downloading, printing and filling in the entry form, then mailing it with a cheque made payable to RPAC to:

 The Race Secretary, RPAC Summer Evening 10K, 70 Nutfield Road, Merstham, Surrey, RH1 3HA.

 A stamped addressed envelope is not required.
 You'll collect your race number and timing chip from Race HQ on the day.

 The advance entry fees are £12.00 with UKA licence or £14.00 unattached.
 Please note a small supplement is payable when entering online.

 If you have any queries, please contact the "Race Director - Summer 10k" via the "Contact Us" form on the RPAC website.